asuhub/get-to-know-xo/README.md

 * view people in the codeChallenge database (each person has an id, name, and favorite city)
 * edit a person in codeChallengethe database
 * add people to the codeChallenge database
-* query people in the database by Id
+* query people in the codeChallenge database by Id

 ### About the app